SOTAEJI/node-red-contrib-ssafy-data-formatter/README.md

 ## Install

-To install the stable version use the `Menu - Manage palette` option and search for `node-red-contrib-ssafy-sotaeji`, or run the following command in your Node-RED user directory - typically `~/.node-red`:
+To install the stable version use the `Menu - Manage palette` option and search for `node-red-contrib-ssafy-data-formatter`, or run the following command in your Node-RED user directory - typically `~/.node-red`:

 ```bash
 npm i node-red-contrib-ssafy-sotaeji